MasseyHacks/masseyhacks-tutorials/intro-to-android/README.md

 ![](https://github.com/Michaelfonzolo/tutorials/blob/master/intro-to-android/images/image26.png)

+*Note*: When you type the names `EditText` and `SeekBar` and `Button`, by default they will be underlined in red.
+We have to import them before we can actually use them.
+Fortunately, Android Studio provides us with an easy way of adding an import statement for unimported classes.
+Right after typing a name, like `EditText`, hit `Alt + Enter`, and an import statement will be automatically added.

 Now, in the `onCreate` method, we need to add the code to retrieve the widgets and assign them to these fields.
 To retrieve a widget, use the `findViewById` method.
 This method returns a `View` object, so we have to cast it to the proper type before we assign it.
 The code should look like this:

 ![](https://github.com/Michaelfonzolo/tutorials/blob/master/intro-to-android/images/image27.png)